 Did you know that there are a ton of crowdfunding platforms out there?
 The big-name ones, of course, will always be the most popular, but we also want to introduce you to a couple of smaller ones that might be more appropriate for movie fundraising.

-- Indiegogo.
-Indiegogo tends to draw a more artistic crowd, which can help your fundraising efforts.
+Indiegogo tends to draw a more artistic crowd, and they even have a dedicated collection for all the films using their crowdfunding platform .
 Also, you keep all the money you raise after you pay for your Indiegogo fees.
 However, some think the lack of urgency makes people less likely to give.

-2. Create a fundraising goal for your crowdfunded film.
+2. Create a fundraising goal for your film